-All aspects of psilocybin mushroom cultivation, sale and use have been illegal in Denmark since 2001.
+All aspects of psilocybin mushroom cultivation, sale, and use have been illegal in Denmark since 2001.

-Psilocybin mushrooms have been specifically prohibited for possession, use and sale.
+Psilocybin mushrooms have been specifically prohibited for possession, use, and sale.

-In addition to psilocybin being illegal, growing of psilocybin mushrooms has been prohibited since 2008.
+In addition to psilocybin being illegal, the growing of psilocybin mushrooms has been prohibited since 2008.
 Punishments are based on quantity.

-All aspects of psilocybin use, sale and possession have been illegal for over 50 years in France.
+All aspects of psilocybin use, sale, and possession have been illegal for over 50 years in France.

 In 2001, an amendment to already prohibitive drug laws made sure to totally restrict the cultivation of any psilocybin-containing plant or animal (yes, animal…).

-Psilocybin possession, sale and cultivation is illegal.
+Psilocybin possession, sale, and cultivation are illegal.

-Psilocybin is illegal to sell, possess and use.
+Psilocybin is illegal to sell, possess, and use.
 Since 2006, cultivation of psilocybin mushrooms has also been illegal.

 All aspects of psilocybin cultivation and use are illegal.